 Units must operate within University fiscal year (i.e. 06/30/yy).
 Each year billing must be processed consistently to ensure that 12 months of cost recovery are associated with 12 months of incurred costs, to provide an accurate breakeven calculation at fiscal year-end.

 Reason for Directive

-To ensure Fee-for-Service Educational Activities (FSEAs) bill both internal and external customers in a manner that is in accordance with good business practices and the laws, rules, regulations, and policies of the State of Florida and the University.
+To ensure Fee-for-Service Educational Activity (FSEAs) bill both internal and external customers in a manner that is in accordance with good business practices and the laws, rules, regulations, and policies of the State of Florida and the University.

 Who must comply?